 Every investor is different.
 The investment allocation strategy that works best for someone else might not be the right choice for you.
 Consider the following questions when choosing an allocation strategy:

-- How much time do I want to spend monitoring the markets?
+- How much time do I want to spend monitoring my investments?

 - How involved in the process do I want to be?

 - Will I have the capital to invest regularly?

 - Do I trust my own investing knowledge and judgment?

 - Can I stick to a plan I’ve established even when it’s frightening?